ClarkGH/smackhem/DESIGN.md

 - No Curves or Smooth Surfaces: The game will strictly use geometric shapes such as cubes, pyramids, prisms, and planes.
 This constraint is intentional to simplify the design and rendering pipeline, making it easier to batch objects and optimize performance.
 - No Textures: The game will only use solid colors or shaders for visual effects, making it more minimalist and geometric in appearance.
 - 3D Spheres/Organic Shapes: While we've added spheres, they'll be used sparingly for specific objects (e.g., environmental details like orbs), and they won't dominate the design language.
 - 2D simulated 'Spheres' and weird shapes will be a thing.
 Don't expect much from the lighting, but we'll do what we can because we must.
-If we can get a weird parabolic squiggle as a playable character, that looks gorgeous with the lighting, I've done my job.
+If we can get a weird parabolic squiggle as a playable character, that looks gorgeous with the lighting, we've done our job.

 Why: